Sections Of This Article:

 Art is personal, as are the very best of creative watches.

-Mr. Büsser of MB&F, said (in this article “where art and timekeeping meet”) about the succession of different watches he has created (one of the latest, the HM11 Architect, is above), that they is that they celebrate the obsessions of his childhood: “I’m writing my autobiography.”
+Mr. Büsser of MB&F, said (in this article “where art and timekeeping meet”) about the succession of different watches he has created (one of the latest, the HM11 Architect, is shown above), that they is that they celebrate the obsessions of his childhood: “I’m writing my autobiography.”

-I’ve had a personal fascination with fractals for many years, working with them from a fine art perspective, and also in terms of sound, so it is fitting that our first watch is a fractal:
+I’ve had a deep personal fascination with fractals for many years, working with them from a fine art perspective, and also in terms of sound, so it is fitting that our first watch is a beautiful fractal:

 If you like this watch . . . don’t miss our launch . . . subscribe here for notifications.

 Art is personal, but self-indulgence ruins artistic potential.
 While art is very much an exploration of oneself as an artist, it is essential to let the art be what it is itself, rather than trying to gratify the needs of the artist, or indeed, trying to do anything that comes from one’s own conscious intention.
-I understand this can be challenging to comprehend (I didn’t understand it at all when someone first correctly aimed this criticism at one of my own works, when I was doing Foundation Art), but it is, in my opinion, very well worth understanding.
+I understand this can be challenging to comprehend (I didn’t understand it at all when someone first correctly aimed this criticism at one of my own works, when I was doing a Foundation Art course), but it is, in my opinion, very well worth understanding.

 So . . .
 Are Watches Art?